Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 About the Author and Contributors

-This guide was written by Jo Harder, Senior Technical Marketing Architect, Omnissa, and reviewed by:
+This guide was written by Jo Harder, Principal Product Specialist, Omnissa, and with valuable contributions from:

 • Criselda Abarquez, Staff Solution Engineer, Omnissa